CharanpalSingh/Masters/README.md

-# Masters
+Masters\
-##Masters Thesis Repository
+Masters Thesis Repository\
-##This contails my final defense paper and relvent R code.
+This contails my final defense paper and relvent R code.\
-###Note that Data cannot be provided due to copyright and privacy of the particpants involved in the CHILD cohort study.
+Note that Data cannot be provided due to copyright and privacy of the particpants involved in the CHILD cohort study.\
+All code and findings are copyright of Charanpal Singh.